Close

 • Invitation letter for most visa types (issued by Kazakhstani organizations)

-Ensure all documents are translated into Kazakh or Russian by certified translators and properly notarized.
-Your passport must have at least two blank visa pages for stamp visas.
+Ensure all documents are translated into Kazakh or Russian by certified translators and properly notarized where required.

 Step 3: Submit Your Application